An overview of the process by which bills become law.

-This is a purely formal stage, and there is no debate on the bill.
+This is a purely formal stage at which the title of the bill is read out.
+There is no debate on the bill.

 This is a debate on the main principles of the bill, held in the chamber.
 A government minister will open the debate by setting out the case for the bill and explaining its provisions.
 The opposition will respond and then other members are free to discuss it.
 The government will close the debate by responding to the points made.
 No amendments can be made to the text of the bill at this stage, although members may give an idea of the changes they will be proposing at later stages.
 At the end of the debate the House will vote on the bill.
 If the vote is lost by the government, the bill cannot proceed any further, though it is rare for a government bill to be defeated at this stage.

 This is a line-by-line consideration of the detail of the bill.
-In the Commons this process may be carried out by a specially convened committee of MPs (a Public Bill Committee) that reflects the strength of the parties in the House as a whole.
+In the Commons this process may be carried out by a specially convened committee of MPs (a Public Bill Committee) that reflects the political composition of the House as a whole.
 Alternatively committee stage may be taken in the chamber (in which case it is called Committee of the Whole House).
 In the Lords the committee stage will take place in the chamber or a committee room in the Palace of Westminster; either way any peer can participate.